jcjucelyn/vue2-monstergame/README.md

 # vue2-monstergame
-Following tutorial by Max for Vue2JS
+Following tutorial by Udemy  Max for Vue2JS